JRGeorge6/mobiusai/DEPLOYMENT.md

 - ✅ Caching headers are set
 - ✅ Build process is optimized

-Your StudyMentor application is now ready for deployment!
+Your MobiusAI application is now ready for deployment!
 Choose your preferred platform and follow the steps above.